mikerockett/za-phone/readme.md

 ```

-If you’d like to use validation and you’re On Laravel 5.4, add `Rockett\Toolkit\Providers\ZAPhoneServiceProvider::class` to your `config/app.php` `providers` array.
+If you’d like to use validation and you’re on Laravel 5.4, add `Rockett\Toolkit\Providers\ZAPhoneServiceProvider::class` to your `config/app.php` `providers` array.

 ## Usage